sutta » mn » Majjhima Nikāya 91

 So pāde pakkhāletvā nisīdati pallaṅkaṁ ābhujitvā ujuṁ kāyaṁ paṇidhāya parimukhaṁ satiṁ upaṭṭhapetvā.

-When he has washed his feet, he sits down cross-legged, sets his body straight, and establishes mindfulness in front of him.
+When he has washed his feet, he sits down cross-legged, sets his body straight, and establishes mindfulness in his presence.

 So neva attabyābādhāya ceteti, na parabyābādhāya ceteti, na ubhayabyābādhāya ceteti;